-How to Add Schema to Directory in WordPress: A Developer’s Guide
+How to Add Schema Code in WordPress: Complete Developer’s Guide to Directory Markup

 Every WordPress directory owner dreams of their listings appearing with eye-catching rich snippets in search results, but most struggle with the technical implementation of schema markup.
 Here’s what most guides won’t tell you: the difference between a directory that gets lost in search results and one that dominates local search isn’t just content quality—it’s the invisible structured data that search engines crave.